Sleepy Sun: Biography

 The band released their third album Spine Hits on April 10, 2012.
 Aside from Still Breathing, the album was recorded in seven days at Hicksville Trailer Park and Rancho De La Luna in Joshua Tree with producers Ethan Allen and Dave Catching.
 Catching had previously guested on the band's previous album, laying down a guitar solo on V.O.G..
 The first album without Fannon, Constantino commented that after her departure "We kind of went through a transitional phase for about a year, and the record is a part of that transition to adapting to life without Rachel.
 We always wrote the songs without Rachel so that wasn't really a part of it, but from a live performance perspective she was a big part of the live show, and there were certain parts on the records where the female vocal was the only thing that could be there, so we kind of had to rediscover ourselves, and that record is a part of that experiment".
-A more straight ahead album that previous releases, Constantino revealed that the band "labored over the structure of this record and the songs that are on it" and that "lyrically, especially, I think we really tried to convey more succinct story lines and character studies while still preserving the ambiguity in the words and the message".
+A more straight ahead album than previous releases, Constantino revealed that the band "labored over the structure of this record and the songs that are on it" and that "lyrically, especially, I think we really tried to convey more succinct story lines and character studies while still preserving the ambiguity in the words and the message".
 He also added that "I think we've always covered a brand range of genres, our influences, but this record was a conscious effort with more cohesion" and that the songs were "little bit lighter and easier to digest".